Ho Chi Minh to Angkor Wat Cycle

 Overnight: Vinh Long local guesthouse

-After breakfast we saddle up and begin our ride, heading south to a region deep in the Mekong Delta called Tam Binh.
-Riding at a relaxed pace along the backroads allows us to fully appreciate the tranquility of the area, making stops en route to sip tea with the locals and enjoy snacks.
-A traditional lunch will be served at a friendly local's house, giving us the opportunity to gain a further insight into the local way of life.
+After breakfast, you’ll set off on your bikes, heading south to the heart of the Mekong Delta, in the Tam Binh region.
+Riding at a leisurely pace along quiet backroads, you’ll have the chance to soak up the serene surroundings, making stops along the way to sip tea with locals and enjoy some snacks.
+A traditional lunch will be served at a welcoming local's home, offering a deeper insight into their way of life.

 Overnight: Iris Can Tho Hotel or similar